ToruNiina/toml11/README.md

   - Fixed feature test macro to suppress -Wundef
   - Use cache variables in CMakeLists.txt
   - Automate test set fetching, update and refactor CMakeLists.txt
+- Scott McCaskill
+  - Parse 9 digits (nanoseconds) of fractional seconds in a `local_time`
+- Shu Wang (@halfelf)
+  - fix "Finding a value in an array" example in README
+- @maass-tv and @SeverinLeonhardt
+  - Fix MSVC warning C4866

 ## Licensing terms